Federal, state and local environmental agencies are working collaboratively to help reach our goal of a

 | Tackling Stormwater

-What we’re doing is working collaboratively to win the Campaign for a Fishable/Swimmable Blackstone River by 2015.
+What we’re doing is working collaboratively to win the Campaign for a Fishable/Swimmable Blackstone River.

 Campaign for a Fishable-Swimmable Blackstone River

-In order to marshall the resources to actually clean up the Blackstone River, in 2003 the Blackstone River Coalition launched the Campaign for a Fishable/Swimmable Blackstone River by 2015.
+In order to marshall the resources to actually clean up the Blackstone River, in 2003 the Blackstone River Coalition launched the Campaign for a Fishable/Swimmable Blackstone River.

 To build a roadmap for the Campaign, the BRC is working with federal, state and local agencies, as well as non-profit organizations, academic institutions and businesses to create a bi-state watershed action plan.

 To improve water quality to achieve a fishable/swimmable Blackstone River, the Campaign focuses on the following: